DoyinHubX/djangoCustomLoginAndRegistrationSystem/README.md

 **An authentication system is a critical component of any modern application**.

-This guide explains how to buildi a Django Login and Registration system using a **custom user model**.
+This guide explains how to build a Django Login and Registration system using a **custom user model**.
 Unlike Django’s default authentication system, which requires a **predefined username** for authentication, a custom user model provides greater flexibility.
 It allows you to extend the base user functionality in various ways, such as using an **email address** as the primary identifier or implementing **custom validation rules** tailored to your application's needs.

 C🔗 **Live Demo**: [Try it here](https://pihealth-pwx6.onrender.com/register/)

-📖 **Read the full article**: [Click here]()
+📖 **Read the full article**: [Click here](https://dev.to/eslintpurity/how-to-build-a-custom-django-authentication-system-a-comprehensive-guide-33de)

 ## 🛠️ How to Use